-Once your schedule change has been fully approved, you will take the completed form to the Registration Office where fee adjustments will be made.
 If you add a class, you will be required to pay all additional tuition and fees at this time.
 If you are dropping or withdrawing from a class, you may receive a refund consistent with the WTCS refund policy.
 Any refund will be mailed out to you within two weeks.

-Failure to complete the steps as outlined may mean that your schedule change is not properly processed.
 It is particularly important for you to follow the procedures if you are dropping a class because if you are not officially withdrawn, you will receive an "F" for that class.